Club Service Program

 Juniors Cmte Chair

-Membership and attendance on the following committees are eligible for CSP credit:
+Membership and attendance on the following committees are eligible for CSP credit.

 Members who serve on the committee will receive hour-for-hour credit for their service.
 Furthermore, any member can volunteer and assist these committees to receive CSP credit if the committee chair requests.
 Committee chairs are responsible to report the hours of members to the CSP chair for proper credit.
 The committee chairs will receive full CSP credit.

-All BOT Standing Committees
+All BOT Standing Committee

 4th of July Cruise Committee